indirajith/fabric-setup/operations_guide.rst

 You will issue the commands below to enroll the TLS CA admin and then register identities.
-We assume the trusted root certificate for the TLS CA has been copied to ``/etc/hyperledger/tls/ca/crypto/ca-cert.pem`` on all host machines that will communicate with this CA via the fabric-ca-client.
+We assume the trusted root certificate for the TLS CA has been copied to ``~/hyperledger/tls/ca/crypto/ca-cert.pem`` on all host machines that will communicate with this CA via the fabric-ca-client.
+This directory is mapped to ``/etc/hyperledger/tls/ca/crypto/ca-cert.pem`` in the container.

 TLS-CA admin can directly enrolled without registration as it is the bootstrap identity.

 .. code:: bash

-   export FABRIC_CA_CLIENT_TLS_CERTFILES=/etc/hyperledger/tls/ca/crypto/ca-cert.pem
+   export FABRIC_CA_CLIENT_TLS_CERTFILES=~/hyperledger/tls/ca/crypto/ca-cert.pem
-   export FABRIC_CA_CLIENT_HOME=/etc/hyperledger/tls/ca/admin
+   export FABRIC_CA_CLIENT_HOME=~/hyperledger/tls/ca/admin

    fabric-ca-client enroll -d -u https://tls-ca-admin:tls-ca-adminpw@0.0.0.0:7052